belybutcher/locale/README.md

                       Project Name  " Locale "

-PRO Idea : An online shopping App that offers a platform for all local and underground egyptian brands
+PRO Idea : An online shopping Cosmetics Website that offers a platform for all local and underground egyptian brands

 Team participants